 Don't do this

-Must analyse hard rules the same way you would a model
+You must analyse hard rules the same way you would a model.

 The first impulse when analyzing hard rules is to give overall metrics like coverage and how much they get right.

 But for multi-class problems, these will be used to output a single class so they must be analyzed and evaluated in terms of precision, recall, accuracy, false-negatives, false-positives, etc.

 When dealing with hard rules, you should favour precision over recall.